streamnative/pulsar-spark/README.md

 [Pulsar client libraries](https://pulsar.apache.org/docs/en/client-libraries/).

 ## Build Spark Pulsar Connector
-If you’d like to build the connector from source, follow the steps below.
+If you want to build a Spark-Pulsar connector reading data from Pulsar and writing results to Pulsar, follow the steps below.

 1. Checkout the source code.